lapshovi/Haulmont-Test-Task/README.md

 Build and Run
 Run in the command line:

-mvn clean
+1.mvn clean
 mvn install
 mvn spring-boot:run

-Open http://localhost:8080 in a web browser.
+2.Open http://localhost:8080 in a web browser.